-At December 31, 2018, we had 39,656,737 shares of common stock outstanding, equity on our balance sheet totaled \$833.0 million and our equity securities had a market value of \$1.7 billion.
-During the year ended December 31, 2018, we declared and paid \$90.4 million of cash dividends.
+At December 31, 2019, we had 39,751,704 shares of common stock outstanding, equity on our balance sheet totaled \$785.4 million and our equity securities had a market value of \$1.8 billion.
+During the year ended December 31, 2019, we declared and paid \$90.9 million of cash dividends.

 Common Stock.
 We have an equity distribution agreement with sales agents to issue and sell, from time to time, up to \$200.0 million in aggregate offering price of our common shares.
 The equity distribution agreement provides for sales of common shares to be made by means of ordinary brokers' transactions, which may include block trades, or transactions that are deemed to be "at the market" offerings.
-During the year ended December 31, 2018, we sold 22,244 shares of common stock for \$1.0 million in net proceeds under our equity distribution agreement.
-In conjunction with the sale of common stock, we paid \$18,000 as compensation to our sales agents and we reclassified \$76,000 of accumulated costs associated with this agreement to additional paid in capital.
-At December 31, 2018, we had \$184.1 million available under our equity distribution agreement.
+At December 31, 2019, we had \$200.0 million available under our equity distribution agreement.

-During 2018, we acquired 31,326 shares of common stock held by employees who tendered owned shares to satisfy tax withholding obligations.
-Subsequent to December 31, 2018, we acquired 20,345 shares of common stock held by employees who tendered owned shares to satisfy tax withholding obligations.
-Subsequent to December 31, 2018, we declared a monthly cash dividend of \$0.19 per share on our common stock for the months of January, February and March 2019, payable on January 31, February 28 and March 29, 2019, respectively, to stockholders of record on January 23, February 20 and March 21, 2019, respectively.
+During 2019, we acquired 45,030 shares of common stock held by employees who tendered owned shares to satisfy tax withholding obligations.
+Subsequent to December 31, 2019, we acquired 34,016 shares of common stock held by employees who tendered owned shares to satisfy tax withholding obligations.
+Subsequent to December 31, 2019, we declared a monthly cash dividend of \$0.19 per share on our common stock for the months of January, February and March 2020, payable on January 31, February 28 and March 31, 2020, respectively, to stockholders of record on January 23, February 20 and March 23, 2020, respectively.

 Non-controlling Interests.
-During 2018, we entered into partnerships to develop and/or own real estate.
+We may, enter into partnerships to develop and/or own real estate.
 Given that our limited members do not have substantive kick-out rights, liquidation rights, or participation rights, we have concluded that the partnerships are VIEs.
 Since we exercise power over and receive benefits from the VIEs, we are considered the primary beneficiary.
 Accordingly, we consolidate the VIEs and record the non-controlling interests at cost.
-During 2018, we invested in the following consolidated VIEs (in thousands):
+During 2019, we invested in the following consolidated VIEs (in thousands):